surajrao2003/P_Det/README.md

 ## Instructions to Run
 - Clone the repository
-- Copy the model files and yaml file from the google drive link into the 'models' folder : [Model Files](link_here)
+- Copy the model files and yaml file from the google drive link into the 'models' folder : [yaml file and model files link](https://drive.google.com/drive/folders/19HjjttEuMpDyQ-FggPisqYlM0GaeJPsa?usp=sharing)
-- Make sure the required libraries are installed
+- Make sure the required libraries are installed.
 - Execute the main_execution.py file to run inference.

 ## Description
 This repository contains a system for Yolov8 model inference with configurable options for different input types, model selection, optimization methods like quantization, skipping frames, etc  and multiprocessing.

-All the files are execution ready with relative paths including input data.
+All the files are execution ready with relative paths including input data provided in the directories which you can use.

 ## Directories
 ### **code_files directory**